hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 Congratulations, you've done your first "merge" and resolved a "merge conflict".

 Side note, knowing how to use a remote upstream is one of the steps for creating a ["pull request"](https://help.github.com/articles/creating-a-pull-request/).
 A pull request is how GitHub allows you to propose a merge into someone's GitHub repository.
 For instance, if you wanted to contribute a fix to an open-source project that hosts its code on GitHub.

-##<a name="week11">Goals for Week 11-12 (Optional)</a>
-Choose your adventure if you want to flex your coding skills on more advanced mapping concepts.

 Here are sample ideas.
 Be aware of cross-origin issues if you're trying to load GeoJSON across domains using javascript.